-opcua new ?client|server port name?
+opcua new ?client? ?name? opcua new server port name

 Creates a new client or server object and returns its handle.
 The port parameter must be present for server objects and specifies the server's TCP port.
 The optional name is the object name (the handle).
 If no arguments are given to opcua new a client object with an automatic name is created.
 During that process the Tcl namespace ::opcua::name is created which later is used to hold method stub procedures and other information.
 That namespace is tied to the life time of the client or server object.
+The initial access control list of a server object is empty.